ProdPerfect/monday/README.md

 - `change_item_value(board_id, item_id, column, value)` - Change column values for item on a board.
 Check Monday's API for which columns are supported.

+- `change_multiple_column_values(board_id, item_id, column_values)` - Change multiple column values for item on a board.
+Column values should be passed in as JSON.
+Check Monday's API for which columns are supported.

 #### Updates Resource (monday.updates)
 - `create_update(item_id, update_body)` - Create an update attached to a given item.